-The population consists of all production units (local units) in Denmark that produce primary waste.
+The population consists of all production units (local units) in Denmark that produce primary waste and all households.
+For the accounts of import and exports of waste, the population consists of all production units exporting or importing waste (regardless of whether it is primary or secondary waste).